Achieve Optimal Gut Health: Your Guide to Healthy Bowel Movements

 Why Inflammatory Foods Cause the Sticky Mess

 Certain foods—especially refined carbohydrates, added sugars, processed grains, and individual trigger foods—can spark low-grade inflammation in the gut lining.
 This speeds up transit time, reduces water absorption, and changes the way stool forms.
-The result is exactly the soft, pasty stool that sticks to the anus and resists simple toilet-paper cleanup.
+The result is that soft, pasty stool that sticks to the anus and resists simple toilet-paper cleanup.
 It’s not just uncomfortable; over time, it can contribute to irritation, incomplete emptying sensations, and even broader digestive unease.

-- Stools moving into the Type 2–4 range
+Stools moving into the Type 2–4 range

-- Effortless passage
+Effortless passage

-- One-wipe (or no-wipe) cleanliness
+One-wipe (or no-wipe) cleanliness

-- No more sticky pasty stools or marathon wiping sessions
+No more sticky pasty stools or marathon wiping sessions

 This isn’t a one-size-fits-all “diet”—it’s a personalized plan.
 What works for one person (e.g., cutting bread, pasta, and sugary snacks) may need fine-tuning for another based on food sensitivities, activity level, or medical history.
 Working with your doctor ensures you get the right balance of nutrients while targeting those ideal Bristol types.